- Gender Equality in Japanese Business

 Do the Japanese Accept Women As Managers?

 A widespread myth exists that the Japanese do not want to do business with non-Japanese managers who are female.
 Some US companies take this as a given and do not assign women managers to interface with their Japanese partners and clients.
-I described one such case in a previous article, “Bringing in New Team Members” (May 2009).
+I described one such case in a previous article, “Bringing in New Team Members”.
 In it, my client concluded that it was not a good idea to hire a woman to work with Japanese clients after he assigned a woman to replace him as their contact point, but they ignored her and continued to send their requests directly to him.
 The issue was not that she was a woman, but that he not adequately managed the changeover.
 The same issue would have occurred had it been a male manager.

 Yet it is undeniable that gender discrimination occurs in both Japan and the US.
 Here is a comparative view of the gender issues facing Japanese and American women in the workplace, and some suggestions on how non-Japanese women managers can work most effectively with Japanese clients and have their authority recognized.